Find here instructions for building the Wallet Core library locally.

 cmake -Bxcode -GXcode -DCMAKE_BUILD_TYPE=Debug and use the generated project in the xcode folder.

-Here are the instructions to build Wallet Core within the provided Docker image.
+Here are the instructions to build Wallet Core with the provided

 Prerequisite is a working Docker installation.